by Dr. Stanley L. Morris

 6 Though Christ was divine by nature,

-He became like human beings, appearing in human form.
+He became like human beings, appearing in human form.8 He humbled himself.

 He obeyed, though it meant dying,